ring_exp tactic

 Useful in applications where trivial proofs combine to another trivial proof,

-most importantly to pass to mk_proof_or_refl
+most importantly to pass to mk_proof_or_refl.

 Use the proof terms as arguments to the given lemma.